StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * The sorted array

+### Sub Array
+Returns a subarray from a given array.

+*Inputs*
+* An array
+* The location to begin the subarray at
+* The length of the subarray

+*Outputs*
+* The subarray

+### Index Of
+Returns the index of a given item in an array if the item is present.

+*Inputs*
+* An array
+* The item that you want to retrieve the index value of

+*Outputs*
+* The index at which the item occurs
+* A Boolean indicating whether the array contains the given item.

+## Loops

 ### Loop
 Generate a loop of indices.
 For example, an input of 3 outputs a loop of [0, 1, 2].